src-its/ca-web/content/VirtualBox_about.md

 VirtualBox may be installed on a number of host operating systems, including: Linux, OS X, Windows, Solaris, and OpenSolaris.
 There are also ports to FreeBSD and Genode.
 Using VirtualBox, one can create and manage guest virtual machines running versions and derivations of Windows, Linux, BSD, OS/2, Solaris, Haiku, OSx86.
 VirtualBox also allows for limited virtualization of OS X guests on Apple hardware.

 [Installation instructions are available on the VirtualBox website](https://www.virtualbox.org/manual/ch02.html).
-NOTE: When installing VirtualBox, ITS recommends that you also install the "Guest Additions" package of device drivers and system applications.
+When installing VirtualBox, ITS recommends that you also install the '[Guest Additions](https://www.virtualbox.org/manual/ch04.html)' package of device drivers and system applications.